Stupyspyy/Basics/README.md

-This file is created to make my learning updates onn...
+This file is created for my learning updates ."ON".

-AND STILL THINKING "....~ HOW TO USE GITHUB IN EFFECTIVE MANNER ~...."
+ STILL THINKING "....~ HOW TO USE GITHUB IN EFFECTIVE MANNER ~...."